Structural integrity and failure: World Trade Center Towers 1, 2, and 7

 In the September 11 attacks, two commercial airliners were deliberately crashed into the Twin Towers of the World Trade Center in New York City.
 The impact, explosion and resulting fires caused both towers to collapse within less than two hours.
 The impacts severed exterior columns and damaged core columns, redistributing the loads that these columns had carried.
 This redistribution of loads was greatly influenced by the hat trusses at the top of each building.
 The impacts dislodged some of the fireproofing from the steel, increasing its exposure to the heat of the fires.
 Temperatures became high enough to weaken the core columns to the point of creep and plastic deformation under the weight of higher floors.
 The heat of the fires also weakened the perimeter columns and floors, causing the floors to sag and exerting an inward force on exterior walls of the building.
 7 World Trade Center also collapsed later that day; the 47-story skyscraper collapsed within seconds due to a combination of a large fire inside the building and heavy structural damage from the collapse of the North Tower.

 Champlain Towers

 On 24 June 2021, Champlain Towers South, a 12-story condominium building in Surfside, Florida, United States, partially collapsed, causing dozens of injuries and 98 deaths.
 The collapse was captured on video.
 One person was rescued from the rubble, and about 35 people were rescued on 24 June from the uncollapsed portion of the building.
 Long-term degradation of reinforced concrete-support structures in the underground parking garage, due to water penetration and corrosion of the reinforcing steel, has been considered as a factor in—or the cause of—the collapse.
 The issues had been reported in 2018 and noted as "much worse" in April 2021.
 A US$15 million program of remedial works had been approved at the time of the collapse.

-First Congregational Church, New London, Connecticut

-On 24 January 2024 the spire of this Gothic Revival stone church in New London, Connecticut, United States, collapsed, bringing down the roof and irretrievably damaging the structure.